makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Display the third line of a file
+Write a script that prints the results of a specific command in another file